 The major prophets consist of five books with a total of one hundred and eighty-three chapters.
 These books are: Isaiah, Jeremiah, Lamentations, Ezekiel, and Daniel.
 They are centered on a prophet, traditionally regarded as the author of the book bearing his name.
 The Hebrew Bible has the books of Isaiah, Jeremiah and Ezekiel among the Nevi’im (prophets) but puts Lamentations and Daniel among the Ketuvim (writings).
 Baruch (including the letter of Jeremiah) is not part of the Hebrew Bible.

 The Minor Prophets consist of 12 books with the total number of sixty-seven chapters.
 These books are: Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.
 In the Hebrew Bible, these books are counted as one book.

-Some do not study the books of the major and minor prophets because they are part of the OT, however Jesus Himself upheld these books in high regard and stated: “Do not think that I have come to abolish the law or the prophets; I have not come to abolish them but to fulfill them” (Matthew 5:17).
+Some do not study the books of the major and minor prophets because they are part of the Old Testament, however Jesus Himself upheld these books in high regard and stated: “Do not think that I have come to abolish the law or the prophets; I have not come to abolish them but to fulfill them” (Matthew 5:17).
 He often based His teachings on these books (Matthew 7:12), quoted their prophecies (Matthew 11:13), and from their references showed the disciples that He was the fulfillment of their prophecies (Luke 24:13-35).
 After all, many of these books contained the Messianic prophecies pointing to the coming of Jesus as the Messiah.